Exxon calls for carbon price, working on CCS projects across Asia - Up News Info

 “The market for CO2 is rather limited when you put it into that scale, and therefore storage of CO2 long term is essential.”

-(Reporting by Florence Tan in Singapore; additional reporting by Christina Bernadette in Jakarta, Sonali Paul in Australia, Sabrina Valle and Gary McWilliams in Houston; Editing by Lincoln Feast.)
+(Reporting by Florence Tan in Singapore; additional reporting by Bernadette Christina Munthe in Jakarta, Sonali Paul in Australia, Sabrina Valle and Gary McWilliams in Houston; Editing by Lincoln Feast.)

 Advertisement